Ozuna drives in 4 as Cardinals clip Nationals | Devdiscourse

 Marcell Ozuna drove home all four runs as the St. Louis Cardinals defeated the visiting Washington Nationals 4-2 Monday night.
 Ozuna provided the offense a two-run homer and a two-run double.
 He also provided some defense, throwing out a runner at the plate from left field.

-The Cardinals (84-66) maintained their two-game lead in the National League Central, as the second-place Chicago Cubs beat the Cincinnati Reds 8-2 later Monday.
+The Cardinals (84-66) extended their hold on first place to 2 1/2 games in the National League Central, with the second-place Chicago Cubs playing later Monday.
 Each team has 12 games left after Monday.
 The Nationals (82-67) lost for the eighth time in their last 12 games.
-Bench coach Chip Hale guided the team with manager Dave Martinez sidelined after undergoing a heart procedure.
+Bench coach Chip Hale guided the team, with manager Dave Martinez sidelined after undergoing a heart procedure.

-Washington saw its lead over Chicago for the NL's first wild-card slip to a half-game.
-Cardinals starting pitcher Dakota Hudson (16-7) earned the victory by holding the Nationals to two runs on five hits in seven innings.
+Washington began the day leading Chicago by 1 1/2 games for the NL's first wild card.
+Cardinals starting pitcher Dakota Hudson (16-7) earned the victory by holding the Nationals to their two runs on five hits in seven innings.

-Closer Carlos Martinez, back after a brief hospitalization due to respiratory problems, got the final out for his 20th save.
-Reliever Sean Doolittle (6-5), the third Washington pitcher, took the loss.
+Closer Carlos Martinez, back after a brief hospitalization with respiratory problems, got the final out for his 20th save.
+Reliever Sean Doolittle (6-5), the third Nationals' pitcher, took the loss.
 Nationals starting pitcher Stephen Strasburg walked four batters and needed 99 pitches to get through five innings.

-Strasburg allowed Ozuna's two-run homer in the first inning, then held the Cardinals scoreless for four innings before exiting.
-The Nationals cut the deficit to 2-1 in the fourth inning, and they nearly scored more.
+Strasburg allowed Ozuna's two-run homer in the first inning, then held the Cardinals scoreless for four innings.
+The Nationals cut the lead to 2-1 in the fourth inning, and they nearly scored more.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)